-Super Pulsed Cold Laser Therapy also called “cold laser” or “low level laser therapy” (LLLT) is the application of red and near infrared light over injuries to improve soft tissue healing, reduce inflammation and relieve pain.
-Laser therapy is successfully used all the world in clinical setting for the last 25 years.
+Super Pulsed Cold Laser Therapy also called “cold laser” or “low-level laser therapy” (LLLT) is the application of red and near infrared light over injuries to improve soft tissue healing, reduce inflammation and relieve pain.
+Laser therapy is successfully used all the world in a clinical setting for the last 25 years.

 It is a highly effective treatment for acute soft tissue injuries, chronic pain syndromes and has shown to be particularly helpful in stubborn, persistent, and “difficult-to-treat” conditions.

 For many years, Super Pulsed Cold Laser Therapy has been used on sports injuries, arthritic joints, nerve pain syndromes, back and neck pain.

 - Increased speed, quality and strength of tissue repair

 Conditions that may benefit from Cold Laser Therapy

 The following conditions can be successfully managed with cold laser therapy:

 - Chronic pain syndromes e.g. RSI, frozen shoulder, chronic neck and low back pain

 - Nerve pain (Neuropathic pain) e.g. from disc injuries